Q: What is DebiCheck?

 Q: Will DebiCheck allow me to cancel my debit order?

-order will not be processed to your account in future.
-You should still contact your service provider
+will not be processed to your account in future.
+You should still contact your service provider to confirm

-to confirm that you are cancelling the debit order though.
-Suspending the debit order with your bank
+that you are cancelling the debit order though.
+Suspending the debit order with your bank does not cancel

-does not cancel the contract that you have.
-This is something that would have to be done directly with
+the contract that you have.
+This is something that would have to be done directly with the company.

 Q: Is it a new type of debit order?